langford/allCauseSurProgGDOEPublic/README.md

 matter.
 After running the *calc_all_progs.py*

-Now, for high schools and middle schools, just like needing a source of kindergartener data for elementary schools, you need a source of data for
+Now, for high schools and middle schools, just like needing a source of kindergartener data for elementary schools, you need a source of data for 8th graders and 5th graders to feed those progression calculations.

 ### Getting Coefficients for high schools and middle schools